Welding-titanium

 Welding-titanium and titanium alloys can be performed by FRICTION WELDING to themselves and to other materials, with notable success in that most or all of the contaminated metal is expelled in the flash material ring subsequently removed.

-Tip!: Although titanium is a highly reactive material, which should be protected from air contamination when hot, there is no need to employ inert gas when spot or seam welding, but the metal should always be clean and the electrodes must be thoroughly water cooled.
+Tip!: Although titanium is a highly reactive material, which should be protected from air contamination when hot, there is no need to employ inert gas for cold welding or when spot or seam welding, but the metal should always be clean and the electrodes must be thoroughly water cooled.

 Which Fusion welding?...